Talking Footy: Parodies

 In 2005, comedian Andrew Startin appeared on the rival Nine Network with a send-up of the show on The Footy Show.
 Gary Ayres was sent up with his catchphrase "at the end of the day" and "You've got your Buckleys, your Hirds, your Ricciutos"; Mike Sheahan with "what do you think?"; and Bruce McAvaney with "Special!".

 Theme song

+After using "Monday's Experts" by Weddings, Parties, Anything for 1995 and 1996 and "Everybody's Talkin'" by Harry Nilsson for 1997, the show's theme song was changed to an original composition in 1998.